Appraisals for Estate Settlement by P.M. Appraisals, Inc.

-The task of settling an estate, often a source of stress is very important.
-As an executor you have been entrusted to carry out the wishes of the deceased as quickly and exactly as possible.
-You can count on us to act quickly and with as much respect to the feelings of everyone left behind.
+The responsibility of settling an estate, while stressful is very important.
+As an executor you have been entrusted to carry out the wishes of the departed as swiftly and exactly as possible.
+You can count on us to act quickly and with as much compassion to the feelings of everyone left behind.

-Attorneys and accountants count on our conduct when calculating real property values for estates, divorces, or other disputes requiring a cost being placed on real property.
-There are specific needs for everyone; we are sympathetic to these needs and are comfortable to dealing with all parties involved.
-Among our staff, we are used to interacting with legal agencies in writing reports that surpass their demands.
+Lawyers and accountants rely on our ethics when calculating real estate values for estates, divorces, or other disputes requiring a value being placed on real property.
+We realize their needs and are used to dealing with all parties involved.
+In our company, we are used to interacting with law offices in composing appraisals that surpass their necessities.

-Contact us as soon as possible to discuss your unique estate appraisal demands and how we can put our knowledge to work for you.
+Contact us as soon as possible to discuss your specialized estate appraisal needs and how we can put our experience to work for you.

 Usually, settling an estate necessitates an detailed appraisal report to establish fair market value for the property to the satisfaction of the parties involved.
 It's understandable that ordering an appraisal is the farthest thought from your mind.
 So, we understand that the date an appraisal is ordered will deviate the date of death.
 Our professional staff is comfortable with the procedures and requirements obligatory to perform a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
 The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us to confidentiality, ensuring the strongest degree of discretion for all parties involved.

 Often, people do not fully understand the necessity in having a comprehensive appraisal report produced in support of the numbers displayed in general documents filed with revenue authorities.